In this post, we’ll explain the difference between covered and non-covered entities, so you can get a clear understanding of where your business fits.

 You can check it out here.

-Metomic is a data security software that helps security and compliance teams identify where sensitive data is stored in their SaaS apps, and understand who has access to it.
+Metomic is a data security software tool that helps security and compliance teams identify where sensitive data is stored in their SaaS apps, and understand who has access to it.

 It can help you discover where PHI and PII are stored, and you can set custom rules to remediate or redact data when it’s shared in apps like Slack, Google Drive, or Jira.